JinyanSu1/jinyansu1.github.io/README.md

 ## 🎓 Education
 - Cornell University - Ph.D. in Computer Science  (2023 - present).
-- University of electronic and science technology in China(UESTC) - B.S. in information and computing sciences (2018 - 2022).
+- University of Electronic and Science Technology in China - B.S. in Mathematical Sciences (2018 - 2022).